 For the foodies out there, check out our calendar of events here that highlight dates set for meet and greets, food and wine festivals and even beer and wine tastings.

-Emerald Isle Realty has a large selection of properties that are within walking distance of the beach, or even right in the backyard.
-Click here to see some of these beautiful oceanfront properties.
+Emerald Isle Realty has a large selection of oceanfront vacation rentals that are within walking distance of the beach, or even right in the backyard.

 With the “schools-out” season dwindling down at the end of August, right now would be the best time to book your rental and take advantage of the less crowded beaches and local parks.